Netflix/pollyjs/docs/api.md

 ### record

 Puts polly in recording mode.
-All requests going forward will passthrough and their responses will be recorded.
+All requests going forward will be sent to the server and their responses will be recorded.

 __Example__